Official: Canada likely to drop vaccine requirement to enter - NewsBreak

 Official: Canada likely to drop vaccine requirement to enter

-Canada, like the United States, requires foreign nationals to be vaccinated when entering the country.
+Canada, like the United States, requires all people to be vaccinated when entering the country.
 It is not immediately known whether the U.S. will make a similar move by Sept.
 30.

-Unvaccinated travelers who are allowed to enter Canada are currently subject to mandatory arrival tests and a 14-day quarantine.

 The official said that Prime Minister Justin Trudeau needs to give final sign off on it but that the government will likely be dropping the requirement as well as ending random COVID-19 testing at airports.
 Filling out information in the unpopular ArriveCan app will also no longer be required.